sentientazure/superblogdocs/03_new_django_project/02_python_2_creating_a_django_project.md

 Let's have a quick runthough of what each of these new files is:

-- `admin.py`: Django comes with an out-of-the-box ready website for the administrator.
-In this file, we can customize that website to our liking.
-You'll see what we can do with it later.
+- `admin.py`: In this file we can customize the admin site to our liking. ([read more](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/))
 - `apps.py`: This contains the configurations of this app.
+We won't touch this file at all.
 - `migrations/`: This folder contains the migrations files.
+We won't need to touch this folder at all. ([read more](https://docs.djangoproject.com/en/2.2/topics/migrations/))
-- `models.py`: This file contains the models of the application.
+- `models.py`: This file contains the models of the application. ([read more](https://docs.djangoproject.com/en/2.2/topics/db/models/))
 - `tests.py`: This file is for writing tests for this website.
+We won't touch this file at all.
 - `views.py`: This is where we'll write our views.
-You'll know what views are later on.
+You'll know what views are later on. ([read more](https://docs.djangoproject.com/en/2.2/topics/http/views/))

 First thing you must remember to do after creating a new Django app, is include it in the `INSTALLED_APPS` list in the `settings.py` file.
 Open the `settings.py` file in your favorite text editor or IDE.
 I'll be using [VS Code](https://code.visualstudio.com/download).
 I recommend [Sublime Text](https://www.sublimetext.com/3) if you're not familiar with text editors and IDEs in general.
 You'll see the following list in your `settings.py`: